Black juror: Smollett’s reaction to noose makes no sense

-CHICAGO (AP) — The only Black juror on the panel that convicted Jussie Smollett of lying to Chicago police said he couldn’t get past what the actor did not do after he claimed attackers looped a noose around his neck: Rip it off and keep it off.
+CHICAGO — The only Black juror on the panel that convicted Jussie Smollett of lying to Chicago police said he couldn’t get past what the actor did not do after he claimed attackers looped a noose around his neck: Rip it off and keep it off.

 If others saw the noose as Smollett’s clumsy effort to portray his attackers as racist, Andre Hope saw much more.